Vitamin A | Foods | Absorption | Deficiency Symptoms | Daily Requirement

-Scientists found a decrease in muscle protein synthesis in rats that consumed too little vitamin A through diet (Narbonne et al. 197814).
+Scientists found decreased muscle protein synthesis in rats that consumed too little vitamin A through diet (Narbonne et al. 197814).

 In addition to muscle development and maintenance, retinol also impairs weight gain, as vitamin A deficiency in the diet can lead to obesity (Zulet et al. 200815).

 8. Regulates Genes